Best Nespresso Machines for 2019

 Nestle filed first patent protecting Nespresso capsule system in 1996, outsourced manufacturing of the machines to big names like Krups and Magimix, and kept capsules manufacturing, distribution, and customer management strictly in-house.

-Nespresso does not allow the customer to purchase coffee capsule from other sources.
+Nespresso does not allow the customer to purchase a coffee capsule from other sources.

 As a consequence, choice of flavors is limited and there is limited competitive downward pressure on capsule prices.
 Nespresso seeks to position the brand as an exclusive luxury good.